michaelsprice/LinuxServerConfiguration/README.md

 8. Create an SSH key pair for grader using the ssh-keygen tool.
-- On your local machine, `ssh-keygen` then enter 'grader', hit enter
+- On your local machine, open a new terminal window, `ssh-keygen` then enter 'grader', hit enter
 - `cat grader.pub` then copy the contents
-- `su - grader`
+- Back on the ssh terminal, `su - grader`
 - `mkdir .ssh`
 - `sudo nano .ssh/authorized_keys`
 - Paste the contents, save and exit the file.
 - `sudo service ssh restart`
-- Disable root login by running `sudo nano /etc/ssh/sshd_config` and find PermitRootLogin and change it to no, save and exit the file.